660th/google-homepage/README.md

 Google Homepage clone made for The Odin Project.

-Created using HTML and CSS
+Created using HTML and CSS.